 He married Jeanette Pennington Hadwen shortly after he graduated.
-Mrs. Byers was born in Lancashire, England in 1842, the youngest of 8 children.
-Her parents, Robert Mitchell Thomas Hadwen and the former Jeanette Pennington were farmers.
-Her siblings were; John, Robert, Ann, Mary, Matthew, Ellen and Alice (who died at the age of 2).
+Mrs. Byers was born in Lancashire, England in 1842.
+She was the youngest of 9 children born to Robert Mitchell Thomas Hadwen and the former Jeanette Pennington.
+Her parents were farmers and her siblings were; John, Robert, Ann, Mary, Matthew, Isabelle, Ellen and Alice (who died at the age of 2).

 Dr. and Mrs. Byers first settled in Bracebridge, Ontario.
-In 1875 they re-located to the Municipality of York (Toronto).
+In 1875 the Byers family re-located to Nobleton in York County.

 Dr. and Mrs. Byers had 5 children; Samuel John Nelson Matthew Byers was born in Bracebridge on the 17th of March 1870, George Allan Byers was born in Bracebridge on the 19th of August, 1873.
 Their daughter Margaret Jane ‘Eleanor’ Byers was born in Nobleton, Ontario on the 19th of September, 1875, William ‘Robert’ Charles Hadwen Byers was born in Nobleton on the 3rd of December, 1877 and Jeremiah ‘Bernard’ Chapman Byers was born in Nobleton on the 20th of January, 1882.